SignScene: Visual Sign Grounding for Mapless Navigation: Experiments

 \subsection{Ablations}

-We arrived at the minimal \repr{} representation after experimenting with more complex representations.
-We have tried adding information regarding the location of the sign or the location of the robot viewing the sign by annotating the \repr{} with a red dot and adjusting the prompt.
-However, these attempts resulted in radically worse performance.
-We hypothesize that adding that red dot to indicate location conversely served as a distractor to the VLM.
-Instead of reasoning spatially about the meaning of a $\rightarrow$ instruction in the scene, it tended to associate the instruction with a object or a boundary point in the vicinity of the red dot.

-In our second ablation, we investigate the importance of rotating the \repr{} into the sign's canonical frame.
-Not performing the rotation degraded the performance, as can be seen in \tabref{tab:groundingresults}.

-Additionally, we ablate on our parsing method.
+We ablate on our parsing module~(\secref{sec:signunderstanding}), reported in \tabref{tab:ablations}.
 For each of the 114 grounding questions, we test the correctness of the parsing for the location of interest.
-In the parsing result, if the navigational instruction associated with the location of interest matches the hand-annotated ground truth navigational instruction, then the parsing is consider successful.
+In the parsing result, if the navigational instruction associated with the location of interest matches the hand-annotated ground truth navigational instruction, then the parsing is considered successful.
 First, we run the evaluation for the original sign parsing method of Agrawal~\etalcite{agrawal2025arxiv}, which scored 38/114.
-Then we used the parsing prompt without the in-context learning example(~\figref{fig:parsing}), similarly to ReasonNav's approach, scoring 53/114.
+Then we used the parsing prompt without the in-context learning example~(\figref{fig:atom}), similarly to ReasonNav's approach, scoring 53/114.
 Next, we enhance our parsing prompt with an in-context learning example, improving the score to 61/114.
-Lastly, we evaluate our parsing method which includes an additional temporal filtering, achieving 93 correct parsings out of 114, demonstrating that our approach provides improvements over previous works~\cite{agrawal2025arxiv, chandaka2025corl}.
+Lastly, we evaluate our parsing method which includes an additional temporal filtering, where we merge multiple observations of the same sign.
+With this, we achieve 93 correct parsing results out of 114, demonstrating that our approach provides improvements over previous works~\cite{agrawal2025arxiv,chandaka2025corl}.